logo

 Solving New York City’s affordability crisis will require more than just tackling the soaring cost of living.
 City leaders will also need a plan for the other side of the equation—raising incomes, building wealth, and expanding pathways to the middle class—so that a lot more New Yorkers can afford to live here.

-This policy forum will advance concrete ideas, opportunities, and strategies for city and state leaders to address this side of the affordability crisis.
-Speakers will discuss specific steps that city leaders can take to help more New Yorkers achieve financial security, access well-paying jobs, grow businesses, build assets, save for retirement, and achieve upward mobility.
+This policy forum advanced concrete ideas, opportunities, and strategies for city and state leaders to address this side of the affordability crisis.
+Speakers discussed specific steps that city leaders can take to help more New Yorkers achieve financial security, access well-paying jobs, grow businesses, build assets, save for retirement, and achieve upward mobility.

 • Council Member Eric Dinowitz, Chair, Committee on Education